-When you create a new dashboard, you can choose between three different types.
+When you create a new performance dashboard, you can choose between three different types.
 One of your choices is the rolling dashboard; its main particularity is that it shows your data on an ongoing basis.

 1 – Time Period